kodi-community-addons/script.skin.helper.service/README.md

 By launching this script entrypoint the user will be presented with a dialog to add, delete and edit conditional overrides.

 ```
-RunScript(script.skin.helper.service,action=conditionalbackgrounds)
+RunScript(script.skin.helper.service,action=conditionalbackgrounds
 ```

 #####To use the conditional background in your skin
-If a background is active the window property "Window(home).Property(SkinHelper.ConditionalBackground)" will be filled by the service.
+If a background is active the window property "SkinHelper.ConditionalBackground)" will be filled by the service.

 ________________________________________________________________________________________________________